-About 86% of installed production capacity is in 10 predominantly midwestern and western states (see Table 7).
-However, nearly 60% of potential capacity that is either under construction or being planned is located in other states.
+About 7% of installed production capacity is in 10 predominantly midwestern and western states (see Table 7).

 What Is Behind the Rapid Growth of Installed Capacity?
-Over the past 20 years, the cost of wind power has fallen approximately 90%, while rising natural gas prices have pushed up costs for gas-fired power plants, helping to improve wind energy's market competitiveness.73 In addition, wind-generated electricity production and use is supported by several federal and state financial and tax incentives, loan and grant programs, and renewable portfolio standards.
-By September 2005, renewable portfolio standards (RPSs) had been adopted by 21 states and the District of Columbia.
-An RPS requires that utilities must derive a certain percentage of their overall electric generation from renewable energy sources such as wind power.74 Environmental and energy security concerns also have encouraged interest in clean, renewable energy sources such as wind power.
-Finally, rural incomes receive a boost from companies installing wind turbines in rural areas.
-Landowners have typically received annual lease fees that range from \$2,000 to \$5,000 per turbine per year for up to 20 years depending on factors such as the project size, the capacity of the turbines, and the amount of electricity produced.
+Over the past 20 years, the cost of wind power has fallen approximately 90%, while rising natural gas prices have pushed up costs for gas-fired power plants, helping to improve wind energy's market competitiveness.
+85 In addition, wind-generated electricity production and use is supported by several federal and state financial and tax incentives, loan and grant programs, and renewable portfolio standards.